federica-arrigoni/finite-solvability/README.md

-# Matlab code for viewing graph solvability and extracting components.
+# Matlab code for testing viewing graph solvability and extracting components of unsolvable graphs.

 References: